phpro/grumphp/doc/tasks/phparkitect.md

 PHPArkitect helps you to keep your PHP codebase coherent and solid, by permitting to add some architectural constraint check to your workflow.
 It lives under the `phparkitect` namespace and has following configurable parameters:

+PhpArkitect doesn't support specifying the directory or files.
+It will always run on the directories specified in your config file.

 ## Composer
 ```bash
 composer require --dev phparkitect/phparkitect